Sam | Edited by Johanna

 Here's how much you'll get

+It's very difficult to give you an exact answer to this.
 For something that claims to be so simple, the way universal credit is calculated is actually quite complicated and there are three steps used to work out how much you'll receive.

 Step 1: Work out your maximum entitlement